get-salt-AI/SaltAI_Documentation_Tools/README.md

 Set the following environmental variables before running the project:

-- `OPENAI_KEY`: Your personal OpenAI API key, required for sending requests to the OpenAI API.
+- `OPENAI_API_KEY`: Your personal OpenAI API key, required for sending requests to the OpenAI API.
 The price will depend on the model you use.
-- `ENABLE_PHOENIX_LOGGING`: Set this to `true` to enable tracing callbacks with [Phoenix](https://docs.arize.com/phoenix/tracing/how-to-tracing/instrumentation/llamaindex) (optional).
+- `ENABLE_PHOENIX_LOGGING` (optional): Set this to `true` to enable tracing callbacks with [Phoenix](https://docs.arize.com/phoenix/tracing/how-to-tracing/instrumentation/llamaindex).
+You will see LLM calls at `http://127.0.0.1:6006`.

+For the detailed instructions on how to set up environmental variables across different OS and permission levels, please refer to our [guide](ENV_VARIABLE_GUIDE.md)

 #### Installation Steps